Mazyod/PhoenixSharp/README.md

 - **Json.NET** instead of Newtonsoft.Json, that's what I'm using.
 I've experienced weird issues in the past with the opensource Newtonsoft.Json on mobile platforms.

 **NOTE:**
 - Many people are using BestHTTP, so I figured it would be useful to add that integration separately in the repo, for people to use.
-See the directory, `Vendor/Unity/BestHTTP`.
+See the directory, `Reference/Unity/BestHTTP`.
-- Under `Vendor/Unity` directory as well, you will find a sample implementation for `DelayedExecutor` that can be used in Unity projects.
+- Under `Reference/Unity` directory as well, you will find a sample implementation for `IDelayedExecutor` that can be used in Unity projects.

 ## Contributions